 Failure is the key to success and if you have never failed before then it means that you have never succeeded.
 The recruiter isn’t looking for perfection.
 What he wants is to know your level of responsibility and understand you better.

 Tell what you learnt from your mistakes.
 Have a brief story ready.
-Conclude on a positive note with statement about what you learnt and how it benefited the company.
+Conclude on a positive note with a statement about what you learnt and how it benefited the company.

 6. What are your strengths?